NBISweden/Rcourse/HT17Uppsala/exercise/Loops.md

 conditions, are used to repeat commands over multiple entities.
 For and while loops as well as if-else statements are also often used in R, but not as often as in many other programming languages.
-The reason for this is that many needs of the loops are addressed using vectorization or via apply functions.
+The reason for this is that many needs of loops are solved using vectorization or via apply functions.

 This means that we can multiply all values in a vector in R by two, just